yangpy15/KERNEL/README.md

 ### MedlinePlus Final-Rationale Evidence

 The mainline automatically loads the bundled structured MedlinePlus laboratory resource from `data/MedlinePlus_kg.json`; no MedlinePlus enable or decision-mode argument is required.
-MedlinePlus is never included in the first-pass recommendation prompt, candidate screening, evidence completion, or reassessment.
 After `recommended_test_tags` has been finalized, the program selects MedlinePlus evidence only for those final tags and supplies it to the final clinician-facing rationale call, which is enabled by default.

-When supplied, the optional external diagnosis knowledge graph supports diagnosis expansion and diagnosis-aware retrieval before the recommendation is finalized.
-In contrast, MedlinePlus can change only `final_explanation`, not `recommended_test_tags`.
-The `data/MedlinePlus_test_tag.xlsx` workbook is a reference laboratory-name mapping and is not used at runtime; it is distinct from the structured MedlinePlus JSON used for final-rationale evidence.
+The `data/MedlinePlus_test_tag.xlsx` is a reference laboratory-name mapping and is not used at runtime; it is distinct from the structured MedlinePlus JSON used for final-rationale evidence.

 ## Evaluation